-MIB Group, Inc. ("MIB") is a membership corporation owned by approximately 420 member life and health insurance companies in the United States and Canada.
+MIB Group, Inc. ("MIB") is a membership corporation owned by approximately 420 member life and health insurance companies in the United States, Canada and Caribbean region.
 MIB's business model is sometimes described as an "information exchange" because MIB members contribute underwriting data about insurance applicants to the MIB database that may be useful to other members that later search the database with the authorization of the insurance applicant.

 In other words, when you apply for an individually underwritten life, health, disability income, critical illness or long-term care insurance policy, you are asked a number of health questions that help the insurance company determine an appropriate risk classification.
 With your authorization, MIB's "Checking Service" may provide an alert to the member company if you either forget to answer an application question correctly or you knowingly omit information that may be relevant to the underwriting process.
 Once the member completes the underwriting of your application, if you have any conditions or avocations that are significant to underwriting, then they may be reported to MIB in the form of a brief report.

 Since its establishment in 1902, MIB has been committed to maintaining the confidentiality and security of the information entrusted to it, and to protecting the privacy of the individuals to whom it pertains.
 This commitment is as important to us today as it was when the organization was founded.
 Your privacy is a priority, and we go to great lengths to protect it by acting in accordance with the following principles: